Planning for Social Sustainability Master Class

 Social Impact Analysis

-Gary Cox and Jenny Vozoff gave this presentation on Social Impact Analysis to the Planning Institute Australia in September of 2012.
+Elton Consulting was asked to present a Social Impact Analysis to the Planning Institute Australia.
 The presentation explored key areas of social impact analysis such as why is important, how to get the best value from it and key outcomes.

 Time to Talk about Canberra 2030 as a Healthy City

-This paper and presentation by Jane Jose and Gay Williamson, delivered in July 2011 at the 4th Healthy Cities: Making Cities Liveable Conference, focuses on the need for climate change adaptation to maintain the healthy quality of life so valued by the community.
+This paper and presentation were delivered at the Healthy Cities: Making Cities Liveable Conference, focusing on the need for climate change adaptation to maintain the healthy quality of life so valued by the community.

 Nice Plan, Shame About the Place